 The overall plot follows the path of a thriller, basic in story but well executed with regard to the pacing, cinematography and aided by the cast.
 Escott and Newman work early on to show the two main parties involved in this tale, clearly noting that human monsters exist in real life and in all forms.
 They might be a store owner, neighbors and even classmates or co-workers, Stephen King once stated that human monsters are far scarier the on-screen ones.
 The viewer follows Danny (Richard Pawulski), an autistic teen who arranges and plans for his trip to the wilderness with his parents blessing (nervous but understand the reasoning).
 He knows everything for his trip, how to camp and fish to him all is right in his world, escaping the judgmental stares, humiliation and sickening lies rumored about him.
-Meanwhile predators swarm, a vengeful youth Nicholas (Danny Miller) barely knows him however thanks to a lie by Julia (Natalie Martins), he’s ready to rid the world of Danny.
+Meanwhile predators swarm, a vengeful youth Nicholas (Danny Miller) barely knows him however thanks to a lie by Julia (Natalie Martins (The Barge People )), he’s ready to rid the world of Danny.
 Nicholas tricks a new neighborhood teen Calvin (Reece Douglas) by informing him that Danny’s a pedophile hunting young children and need to teach him a lesson.
 The movie takes the time to build suspense and show that the human monsters take time to work their courage up, aided by alcohol, Nicholas grows more impatient and dominating his factious authority over Calvin and Julia.
 Miller convincingly plays his character with a growing sinister vibe, allowing himself to become more immersed in the character slowly, refreshing to watch, rather than a brash quick assault.

 In addition, the filmmakers work to giving an honest appeal and look of the character Danny (and Pawulski shows his vulnerability and yet a sincere young man).
 It’s always interesting to see how new filmmakers treat the subject of mental health, society talks about it often but very rarely does it appear in films in accurate displays.
 Often the character portrayed as silly individuals unable to control themselves, or poorly educated unraveling into maddening psychotics.
 However, in this film Danny keeps a positive mindset perhaps unaware of how others see him as in one scene an ill-tempered store employee finds frustration, while Danny stays the course and the viewers exudes the sympathy.